Unexpected Blancs

 Les Cassines Condrieu Viognier 2020

 Omg the thing about Viognier is…you need the really good Viognier.
-This is great Viognier — a year ago
+This is great Viognier — 2 years ago

 Severn, Jay and 8 others liked this